RevolutionPrep/best_practices/README.md

     end
     ```

-* All custom validators should be moved to a shared gem.
 <a name='scopes'>
 * Use named scopes freely.
 * When a named scope, defined with a lambda and parameters, becomes too